yabandzhiev/Jobs-Agency/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The project is about posting available jobs for companies your company.
+The project is about posting for available jobs in your company.

 It has authentication and authorization system.

-Registered users can post jobs and check their posted jobs.
+Registered users can post and apply for jobs and check their posted jobs.

 They can also edit and delete the posts.